Gmugra/net.cactusthorn.initializer/README.md

 # net.cactusthorn.initializer

-Initializer is Java library that can be used to dynamically initialize class attributes.
+Initializer is Java library that can be used to dynamically initialize object attributes.

 It's typical task to initialize some classes based on text data from, for example, configuration files.

 Idea is, that configuration properties present in short and human readable way, when even multi-value properties are stored in one line.
-And then data is using to intitialize classes with complex types without any effort from the developer.
+And then data is using to intitialize classes with complex types without much effort from developer.

 ## Simple example
 Let say we have the class: